Virtual Film Roster

 Ghosts of Amistad: In the Footsteps of the Rebels

-English and other African Languages, with English Subtitles
+English, African Languages, with English Subtitles

 In 1839 a small group of enslaved Africans rose up and seized their ship (the Amistad), and sailed it from Cuba to Long Island, where they were captured, charged, jailed, and tried by Americans.
 This was a significant event, as it rallied abolitionists and deepened the national conflict over slavery.
 This film chronicles a journey to Sierra Leone to visit the home villages of the rebels to explore the African origins of the heroes of the Amistad incident.
-Screening this film will be accompanied by a virtual visit from the local filmmakers.
+Screening this film may be accompanied by a virtual visit from the local filmmakers.

 Runtime: 60 minutes.
 Recommended for grades 8-12.